mdit-plugins/mdit-plugins/docs/src/katex.md

 interface MarkdownItKatexOptions<MarkdownItEnv = unknown> extends KatexOptions {
   /**
+   * Whether to allow inline math with spaces on ends *
+   * @description NOT recommended to set this to true, because it will likely break the default usage of $ *
+   * @default false
+   */
+  allowInlineWithSpace?: boolean;

+  /**
    * Whether parsed fence block with math language to display mode math *
    * @default false